mandu5/holoschedule/README.md

 # 💡 Topic

-- **Real-time streaming information service for VTubers in Holo Live**
+- Real-time streaming information service for VTubers in Hololive

 # 📝 Summary

 It is a website where people can see real-time streaming information and upcoming streaming information of VTubers from **HoloLive**, which has the largest number of subscribers in the world.
-People can also participate in real-time chat as well as watching real-time streaming.
+People can also participate in real-time chat while watching real-time broadcasts.

 # ⭐️ Key Function

-- **Real-time streaming information and Upcoming streaming information can be viewed and searched.**
+- **Real-time streaming information and Upcoming streaming information can be viewed and searched**

 # 🛠 Tech Stack